sianchilcott/Development-and-Application-of-an-Arctic-Sea-Ice-Emulator-Journal-Article-2024/README.md

 SETUP INSTRUCTIONS FOR ZENODO AND GITHUB REPOSITORIES (https://doi.org/10.5281/zenodo.14020702):

-The following provides an introduction and guide to the Zenodo and github repositories, for the pre-print manuscriupt presenting an Arctic Sea Ice Emulator.
+The following provides an introduction and guide to the Zenodo and github repositories, for the pre-print manuscriupt presenting an Arctic Sea Ice Emulator parameterisation framework.
+The following scripts were run using the progammng interface MATLAB, version 2024, with no additional add-ons.

-[1] CMIP6 SIA data between 1850 and 2100, alongside MAGICC global mean
+This code is intended to showcase a parameterisation framework that compliments the in-text parameterisations and analysis provided, rather than a runnable tool.
+We intend for this setup to be a framework that can be reimplemented from the in-text parameterisations, provided and the functions and analysis provided in this repository.
+The scripts we provide here are therefore intended to be a reference that can be used to further understand the intext described process, it is not intended to be a ‘single click’ runnable tool.

+Data: The scripts in this repository is setup to run using only the datasets described in the adjoining paper.
+This version does not support flexible data types.
+It can only be run using the CMIP6 models outlined in the paper over the 1850-2100 time period, alongside the observational datasets referenced, the MAGICC global-mean surface temperature ensemble and the RCMIP CO2 emission datasets.

+The framework requires each script to be run separately in a specific order (defined in [1], [2] and [3]), using the data described under the ‘Data’ section above.
+Our setup does not currently support other datasets than those described in Section 2 of the adjoining paper, however the setup does allow other CMIP6 models than those currently used to run the setup.
+The following paragraph indicates the order in which each script can be run to reimplement the method in the paper:

-[2]All files ending in ‘parameterisation.m’, are the parameterisations that make up the emulator and are referred to in the manuscript.
+[1] All files ending in ‘parameterisation.m’, are the parameterisations that make up the emulator and are referred to in the manuscript.
 These scripts must be run first, in any order.
+- CMIP6_Arctic_Amplification_Parameterisation.m (Section 2.3)
+- AMST_parameterisation.m (Section 2.4)
+- SIA_max_Parameterisation.m (Section 2.5.1)
+- SIA_CMIP6_Parameterisation.m (Section 2.5.1)

-[3] The following scripts must be run in the following order:
+[2] To calibrate the above parameterisations with the CMIP6 data, the following scripts must be run in the following order:
 - Arctic_Seasonal_Temperature_Calibration.m
 - Arctic_Seasonal_Temperature_Calibration.m
 - SIA_max_Calibration.m
 - SIA_Calibration.m

-These scripts firstly calibrate the parameterisations to CMIP6 data, the calibration parameters are then used in the following scripts to constrain the CMIP6 calibrations to observations:
+[3] The calibration parameters generated from running the scripts in [2] are then used in the following scripts to constrain the CMIP6 calibrations to observations:
-- Arctic_Amplification_Observational_Constraint.m
+- Arctic_Amplification_Observational_Constraint.m (Section 2.3.1)
-- Observationally_Constrained_Emulator_bias_corrections.m
+- Observationally_Constrained_Emulator_bias_corrections.m (Section 2.4.1 and Section 2.5.2)

+[5] We evaluated our model performance to understand if the parameterisations provided could project the non-linearity of Arctic sea ice loss outside of the calibration period using the following scripts:
+- Assessing_calibrations_to_2300.m (Section 3.1)

-[4] To apply the emulator to questions in the sea ice discourse e.g calulating both the probability of an ice-free Arctic Ocean and the remaining carbon budget to prevent seasonally ice-free conditions use:
+[4] We applied the emulator's parameterisation framework to questions in the sea ice discourse to further understand future sea ice loss (calulating both the probability of an ice-free Arctic Ocean and the remaining carbon budget to prevent seasonally ice-free conditions) using the following scripts:
-- Probability_Calculations.m
+- Probability_Calculations.m (Section 3.3)
-- Carbon_Budget_Calculations.m
+- Carbon_Budget_Calculations.m (Section 3.3)

-[5] To test the calibration parameters in extended runs use:
-- Assessing_calibrations_to_2300.m

-[5] Appendix.m: This file mainly generates the figures and tables in the appendix.
+[6] Appendix.m: This file mainly generates the figures and tables in the supplementary material.

-You can then run the both the CMIP6 portion of the emulator, and the observationally constrained emulator.
+You can then run the both the CMIP6 parameterisation framwork of the emulator, and the observationally constrained framework.

 =================================================================================